burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ![Object](./shape-tree.png)

 Notice that even if we using the same attribute name as 3rd property, in `obj3` and `obj4`, these are two different shapes.
 Reason for that is because shape is related to transition.
-If you could have global shape that represents `k` property, it requires defined `offset` property.
+If you could have a global shape that represents `k` property, it requires defined `offset` property.
 That might work with the same object structures in memory (offset is set base on how much space rest of the object takes before property).
-So if you have object like `obj4` then property `k` might have a different offset than property `k` on `obj3` (transition to Shape M7 is different).
+So if you have an object like `obj4` then property `k` might have a different offset than property `k` on `obj3` (transition to Shape M7 is different).

 ## Inline Cache (IC)